ghosind/health-checker/README.md

 - `any`: The group will be failed if any instance(s) are unreachable.
 - `all`: The group will be failed if all instance(s) are unreachable.

-## Example
+## Example configurations

-There are a configuration file example:
+There are a JSON example configuration file:

 ```json
 {